liampshaw/rmsFinder/README.md

 ## Workflow

-Briefly, rmsFinder takes as input a genbank file.
+Briefly, `rmsFinder` takes a file of protein sequences as input.
 It searches for putative Type II MTases using HMMs produced and curated by Pedro Oliveira, available [https://github.com/oliveira-lab/RMS/tree/master/RM_HMMs](here).
 It then searches for putative Type II REases using blastp (e<0.001) against REBASE sequences (because Type II REases diverge rapidly, producing poor MSAs that are not good for building HMMs).

-rmsFinder then matches these putative MTases or REases to existing REBASE proteins.
+`rmsFinder` then matches these putative MTases or REases to existing REBASE proteins.
 If the protein similarity is greater than some user-defined thresholds (defaults: 55% for MTases, 50% for REases), the recognition sequence (RS) of the putative protein is predicted to be the same as the matched protein.
-Finally, if there exists within the genome a Type II MTase and REase recognising the same RS within 4 or fewer genes of each other, rmsFinder predicts that a Type II RMS recognising that RS is present in the genome.
+Finally, if there exists within the genome a Type II MTase and REase recognising the same RS within 4 or fewer genes of each other, `rmsFinder` predicts that a Type II RMS recognising that RS is present in the genome.
 Output files include a list of all putative MTases, REases, and RMS.

 This workflow is inspired by the methodology in the following paper: